BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 And you don't even need to pass in the ClientID as the ClientID is obtained from validating the App Access Token.
 But if you did it would check they both matched

+## Alterantive flow

+Conceptually you'd also want to approach it where the shard connects to the socket.

+Broadcasts the socketID it's using to another service, and that service handles the shard update request.

+So you pass noting to the shard, other than it's shard ID, so that when it relays data to other services you know the source shard.

 # Sharding

-When you update the shard count subscriptions are rebalanced between the shards, you have no control over whose subscriptiosn go where.
+When you update the shard count subscriptions are rebalanced between the shards, you have no control over whose subscriptions go where.

 Subscription to Shard balancing is done via the broadcaster ID in the condition of the subscription.

-So all Subscription types for a given broadcaster will be sent to the same shard, but you the developer have no control over broadcaster/shard assignment.
+So all Subscription types for a given broadcaster will/should be sent to the same shard, but you the developer have no control over broadcaster/shard assignment.

 If a shard dies due to websocket disconnection/webhook death, it doesn't rebalance the shards, the message is just retried once on another shard.